joshrp/moonlight-docs/Setup-Guide.md

 * 720p or higher display connected to the PC

 ## Quick Setup Instructions
-1. On your gaming PC, install the GeForce Experience software from [geforce.com](http://www.geforce.com).
-The PC may need a reboot after installation to finish setup.
+1. On your gaming PC, install the [GeForce Experience software](https://www.nvidia.com/en-us/geforce/geforce-experience/) from NVIDIA.
+Your PC may need a reboot after installation to finish setup.

 2. Start GeForce Experience and click on the **Settings "gear" button**.
 Then choose the **SHIELD** option.
 Make sure the GameStream switch is in the **"on" position (green)**.
 If the SHIELD tab is not present, see the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).